wp-plugins/share-this/trunk/README.txt

 == A Little About Us==

 At ShareThis, we think sharing should be simple.
-We aim to bring sharing to everyone and that means being able to share different kinds of content to a variety of sources quickly and easily.

-With the ShareThis widget, users can send blog posts, text, and pictures to others in their network via many social networking and social media options, as well as email, SMS/text message, and AIM.

-Whether posting to Facebook or MySpace, tweeting via Twitter, Digging it or Sharing to Google Buzz, users can make the most of the content on blogs through a single widget with a wealth of options.
+We help more than 850,000 sites share their content everywhere on the web, increase their social traffic, and know more about their social visitors.
+We’re used by popular blogs and large publishers alike.

+The new ShareThis plugin for Wordpress allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, Stumbleupon and Google Buzz.

+You can read more about what we do and what we think about the value of sharing at www.sharethis.com or blog.sharethis.com.

 == Recent Feature Updates ==

 At ShareThis we are always trying to develop a sharing product with our users and publishers needs in mind.
-Through our support forums, outreach on social media sites and personal experiences, we continue to cultivate the widget and sharing experience to include features and functionalities that we hope you like.
+We continue to improve the sharing experience to include features that we hope you like.

 In the most recent update we have some great features to share:
+- 	Simplified Wordpress installation: we now make registration optional and let you configure button options within Wordpress.
--	More choices & flexibility in layout and styling of social sharing buttons on your page.
-Visit the new ShareThis Options page in your WordPress admin area to learn more.
+-	More choices & flexibility in layout and styling
-- 	Visual customization of sharing buttons through your CSS stylesheet.
-This means you control the look & feel of these buttons in your own domain.
+- 	Visual customization of sharing buttons through your CSS stylesheet: you control the look & feel of these buttons in your own domain
 -	Native look and usage of the new Twitter button and Facebook button.
--	New Social Reach button styles to show your visitors how popular your content is based on others sharing.
-Simply put, Social Reach measures how popular a story is with users by counting outbound sharing and inbound visits from friends on social networks for these shared links.
-A number is displayed on your pages.
-See example screenshots in the update documentation.
+-	New Social Reach button styles: this lets you show your visitors how popular your content is.
+Social Reach measures the social impact of your content by combining outbound sharing and inbound visits from friends on social networks.
+See example screenshots in the updated documentation.
-- 	Lastly, we've significantly simplified the WordPress installation by making registration optional and letting you configure ShareThis button options within Wordpress.
-We encourage you to register with ShareThis to get sharing stats from your site and other new social metrics that we are busy working on.

 Some of our prior updates are below, with the promise of many more to come!